 Alison Allen BA MB MRCVS

-Alison qualified from Cambridge in 1987 and joined the practice in 1990.
+Alison qualified from Cambridge in 1987 and joined the practice in a long time ago in 1990.
 Her particular interests are surgical, especially orthopaedics, but also all the tricky soft tissue procedures we do in the practice.
-Outside of work she enjoys birdwatching and breeding and showing her pedigree Southdown sheep.
-As well as keeping 40+ sheep, Alison has a Jack Russell, a Burmese cat and 11 chickens.
+Outside of work she enjoys birdwatching, and breeding and showing her pedigree flocks of Romney and Southdown sheep, as well as keeping a small herd of pedigree Red Poll cattle.
+Alison has a Jack Russell called Blossom, a Burmese cat called Leo and 6 chickens.

 Elise Harding MRCVS